Max Clifford: Charity works

 According to his memoirs he handled the publicity for the Daniels family and helped set up the Rhys Daniels Trust from resultant media fees to combat Batten disease.
 Clifford was also a patron of the Royal Marsden; however, after his conviction, staff at the hospital stated he was no longer a patron.
-Also, following his 2014 conviction for indecent assault, Shooting Star CHASE and Woking and Sam Beare Hospices announced that Clifford was no longer a patron for either charity.
+Also, following his 2014 conviction of indecent assault, Shooting Star CHASE and Woking and Sam Beare Hospices announced that Clifford was no longer a patron for either charity.

 Indecent assault convictions

 Clifford was arrested at his home on 6 December 2012 by Metropolitan Police officers on suspicion of sexual offences; the arrest was part of Operation Yewtree which was set up in the wake of the Jimmy Savile sexual abuse scandal.
 He was taken to a central London police station for questioning.
 The two alleged offences dated from 1977.

 On 26 April 2013, he was charged with a further eleven indecent assaults between 1966 and 1985 on girls and women aged 14 to 19.
 Clifford claimed the allegations were "completely false".

 On 28 May 2013, Clifford pleaded not guilty at Westminster Magistrates' Court; a hearing took place at Southwark Crown Court on 12 June 2013 when a date for his trial was set for 4 March 2014.

 On 28 April 2014, Clifford was convicted of eight counts of indecent assault against four victims by a jury at Southwark Crown Court.
 He was acquitted of two charges of indecent assault, and the jury failed to reach a verdict on another charge.
-Following the verdict the National Society for the Prevention of Cruelty to Children's Director of National Services Peter Watt stated:

-Max Clifford has rightly been unmasked as a ruthless and manipulative sex offender who preyed for decades on children and young women.
+Following the verdict the National Society for the Prevention of Cruelty to Children's Director of National Services Peter Watt stated "Max Clifford has rightly been unmasked as a ruthless and manipulative sex offender who preyed for decades on children and young women".
 On 2 May 2014, Judge Anthony Leonard sentenced Clifford to a total of eight years in prison.
 Judge Leonard told Clifford he should serve at least half his sentence in prison, adding that he was sure Clifford had also assaulted a 12-year-old girl in Spain, although this charge could not be pursued in the British courts.

 The judge added that if the offences had taken place after the law was changed in 2003, several of the offences of which Clifford was found guilty would have been tried as rape, which carries a maximum penalty of life imprisonment.
 One of Clifford's victims explained to the court that Clifford's assault on her (at age 15) had prevented her from having her first sexual relationship with a partner her own age, while another said that in the years following the assault she had cried whenever she saw Clifford on television, and had feared that the police would laugh at her.
 Clifford dismissed his victims as "fantasists" and "opportunists".
 The judge concluded that Clifford had caused an "additional element of trauma" to his victims by his "contemptuous attitude" during the trial.